 Elder Refugee Program

-DRCOG works in partnership with the Colorado African Organization and the Aurora Center for Active Adults to provide the Elder Refugee Program.
+DRCOG works in partnership with the Aurora Center for Active Adults to offer the Elder Refugee Program.
 The program serves refugee elders from a wide variety of countries such as Bhutan, Burma, Somalia, Eritrea and Ethiopia.
 Activities reduce social isolation, increase integration and community connections, and promote overall health and wellness.
 The program provides participants and their families with information about services for elders, as well as helping service providers enhance their skills in working with refugees.
 It is funded through the Older Americans Act (OAA) and a grant from the Colorado Refugee Service Program.

 DRCOG’s Elder Refugee Program strives to: